History of Serbia: Principality/Kingdom of Serbia (1878–1918)

 The Autonomous Principality became an internationally recognized independent country following the Russo-Turkish War in 1878.
 Serbia remained a principality or kneževina (knjaževina) until 1882, when it became a Kingdom, during which the internal politics revolved largely around dynastic rivalry between the Obrenović and Karađorđević families.

 This period was marked by the alternation of two dynasties descending from Đorđe Petrović—Karađorđe, leader of the First Serbian Uprising, and Miloš Obrenović, leader of the Second Serbian Uprising.
 Further development of Serbia was characterized by general progress in economy, culture and arts, primarily owing to a wise state policy of sending young people to European capitals to get an education.
 They all brought back a new spirit and a new system of values.
 One of the external manifestations of the transformation that the former Turkish province was going through was the proclamation of the Province of Serbia in 1882.

 During the Revolutions of 1848 the Serbs in the Austrian Empire proclaimed a Serbian autonomous province known as Serbian Vojvodina.
 By a decision of the Austrian emperor, in November 1849 this province was transformed into the Austrian crown land known as the Voivodeship of Serbia and Temes Banat (Dukedom of Serbia and Tamiš Banat).
 Against the will of the Serbs, the province was abolished in 1860, but the Serbs from the region gained another opportunity to achieve their political demands in 1918.
 Today this region is known as Vojvodina.

 In 1885 Serbia protested against the unification of Bulgaria and Eastern Rumelia and attacked Bulgaria.
 This is known as the Serbo-Bulgarian War.
 Despite better weapons and skilled commanders, Serbia lost the war.

-In the second half of 19th century Serbia gained statehood as the Kingdom of Serbia.
+In the second half of the 19th century, Serbia gained statehood as the Kingdom of Serbia.
 It thus became part of the constellation of European states and the first political parties were founded, giving new momentum to political life.
 The May Coup in 1903, bringing Karađorđe's grandson to the throne with the title of King Peter I, opened the way for parliamentary democracy in Serbia.
 Having received a European education this liberal king translated ‘On Liberty’ by John Stuart Mill and gave his country a democratic constitution.
 It initiated a period of parliamentary government and political freedom interrupted by the outbreak of the liberation wars.